 For those of you out there who are certified worm freaks, here’s a blast from the past with respect to some worm-fishing history, specifically Creme, DeLong and Bagley.
-Although Nick and Cosma Creme are rightfully credited with being the first people to develop what is known as the contemporary plastic worm (made out of PVC plastic), DeLong Lures actually started before (1946) the Cremes went into business in 1949.
+Although Nick and Cosma Creme are rightfully credited with being the first people to develop what is known as the contemporary plastic worm (made out of PVC plastic), DeLong Lures is rumored to have started before (1946), while the Cremes went into business in 1949.

 Early plastics were generally rigged at the factory with multiple hooks poured into the plastic or rubber during the manufacturing process – and left exposed.
 By the early-60s, though, manufacturers started pouring plastics without hooks – leaving the rigging to the angler.
 This is when the industry and the use of plastic worms really took off.

 In the early 60s, one savvy angler in Texas named Dave Hawk took the new unrigged worms and threaded a sproat hook into the worm in a way that made it weedless and also placed a sliding sinker on the line to add weight.
 Hawk called it the “Slip Sinker Worm” later to be named the Texas Rig for where it originated.

 Two-time World Series of Freshwater Fishing Champion Glen Andrews used the “Slip Sinker Worm” to win the ’65 World Series and began promoting the rig and technique.
 It was also Andrews who taught Bill Dance how to use the “Slip Sinker Worm” right before the first All-American Invitational in 1967 on Beaver Lake.
 Dance placed second in what would become the inaugural Bassmaster event – all on the new worm rig.